Jewels of Anne of Denmark: Jewels with initials

 Such jewels with ciphers were depicted in Anne of Denmark's portraits, especially those by Paul van Somer, Marcus Gheeraerts the Younger, and in miniature by Isaac Oliver.
 Portraits of other women in the queen's circle depict jewelled miniature cases or lockets with an "A", "AR" or "R" for "Anna Regina", including those of Margaret Hay, Countess of Dunfermline, and Elizabeth Grey, Countess of Kent and Anne Livingstone.

 The miniature case in the Fitzwilliam has two monograms, one set with diamonds and the other in enamel.
 "CAR" and "AA", with the closed "S", the "s fermé" or "fermesse", a symbol used in correspondence of the period as a mark of affection.
 The "S" would also have alluded to Anne's mother, Sophie of Mecklenburg.
 The case also includes a "CC" cipher, for Christian IV.
 Heriot supplied a jewel "with an A and two CC sett with diamonds".

 In October 1620, King James gave one of Anne of Denmark's lockets to an ambassador from Savoy, the Marquis Villa.
 It was set with diamonds and contained portraits of the king and queen, the Elector Palatine, and his wife Elizabeth, and was worth about 2,000 crowns.
 Such jewellery, emphasising family relationships, was commissioned by Anne's family.
 A gold bracelet with crowned and enamelled "AC" ciphers surviving at Rosenborg Castle may have been Christian IV's gift to his wife Anna Cathrine.

-Goldsmiths and gifts

-The other goldsmiths who supplied Anne of Denmark in England include; Arnold Lulls, William Herrick, John Spilman, Estienne Sampson, Nicholas Howker, Abraham der Kinderen, and Abraham Harderet who received an annual fee of £50 as the queen's jeweller.
-In 1611, Anne of Denmark asked Viscount Lisle and Sir Thomas Lake to write to the Lord Mayor to allow her foreign servant John Lymiers or Le Myre to work as freeman goldsmith in London and join the Goldsmith's company, but this was resisted.
-Perhaps, as in the case of Clei and Jakob Kroger in Scotland, Anne of Denmark was able to employ Le Myre outside of the usual craft or merchant guild.
-Anne of Denmark employed a Flemish apothecary, Lewis Lemire, who may have been his relation.
-Lewis Lemire witnessed transactions involving the queen's diamonds.